 The Take 2 is best suited to occasional use and short trips on paved roads.
 The seat is not as comfortable as some of the other trailers we tested, it's a pain to set up and attach, and the cover does not provide good protection in inclement weather, so daily users will likely find themselves frustrated.
 Those looking for the most affordable option and who will only use the trailer occasionally will likely find their needs met by the Take 2.

-The Take 2 is the least expensive trailer we tested with an MSRP of $140.
+The Take 2 is the one of the least expensive trailers we tested with an MSRP of $140.
 Those who are looking for an introduction to towing kids and who want to spend as little as possible will find that this trailer gets the job done, so we can't say it's a waste of money.
-However, moving up the price scale to the level of the Burley Bee, which retails for $300, will provide users with a much better experience in terms of safety, ease of use and overall enjoyment for biker and passenger alike.
+However, for the same price, the Schwinn Echo is easier to tow and has sturdy 20" wheels that are much more durable than the plastic wheels of the Take 2.
+Moving up the price scale to the level of the Burley Bee, which retails for $300, will provide users with a much better experience in terms of safety, ease of use, and overall enjoyment for biker and passenger alike.
 You will get what you pay for with the Take 2; we feel you'll get far more than you pay for with a refined product like the Burley Bee.

 The InStep Take 2 is an affordable bike trailer that offers a surprisingly large passenger and cargo space to its users.
 The quality of construction and design in this trailer can't compete with high-end models like the Burley D'Lite and the Thule Chariot Cross, but if you're just looking to dip your toes into kid towing, the Take 2 might be worth a look.